-By December 2017, the City of Tulsa will have a Strategic Plan that will outline the specific strategies for how the entire organization will work to lead and/or follow partners in the community to achieve city-wide goals.
-The Strategic Plan will guide departments on how they should allocate resources and how to create more detailed action plans to achieve city-wide strategic goals.
-Employees at all levels of the organization will be able to connect the work that they do on a daily basis with the four goals to make Tulsa a globally competitive, world-class city.
+In February 2018, the Mayor and City Council adopted the AIM Plan which is a 2 year action and implementation management plan.
+The AIM plan helps guide departments in allocating resources and creating more detailed action plans to achieve city-wide strategic goals.
+Employees at all levels of the organization should be able to connect the work that they do on a daily basis with the four goals to make Tulsa a globally competitive, world-class city.

 OPSI can create dashboards to visualize data and trends over time.
 Using the raw data provided by your data systems, OPSI can create dashboards to help you visualize your data and communicate to the public.